emanb29/LiberChat/liberchat-spec.md

 Arguments: `PRIVMSG <target> <message>`

-Where target is a case-insensitive nickname or channel name, and message is a string containing the message to be relayed.
+Where target is a case-insensitive nickname or channel name, and message is a string containing the text message to be relayed to target.

 Possible responses: `ERR_CANNOTSENDTOCHAN`, `ERR_NOSUCHNICK`